Yao Ben

-Yao Ben (姚犇; born 29 July 1997) is a Chinese footballer currently playing as a defender for Shanghai Jiading Huilong.
+Yao Ben (姚犇; born 29 July 1997) is a Chinese footballer currently playing as a defender for Jiangsu Changjin.

 Club career

 Yao Ben played for the Jiangsu Suning youth and reserve teams until the clubs disbandment due to financial difficulties on 28 February 2021.
 He joined neighbouring second tier club Nantong Zhiyun on 11 April 2021.
 He made his senior debut in a league game on 9 September 2021 against Zibo Cuju in a 5–0 victory.
 The following league campaign he established himself as a squad player within the team and helped the club gain promotion to the top tier at the end of the 2022 China League One season.